Harmonica-Men/AstroShop/Agile.md

 ## Benefits of agile development

-As mentioned in the introduction there was a learning curve associated with using agile development for the first time, however there was a received number of benefits associated as well.
+As mentioned in the introduction there was a learning curve associated with using agile development for the second time, however there was a received number of benefits associated as well.
 These benefits include:

  1. Having a plan in place.
 It was easier to know which task I was working on and found myself getting less distracted as I was carrying out the work associated with the project.
  2. Having a dedicated timeframe for issues to be done.
 This helped me stay on track in terms of timeframe for the project.